 “Multi – Voice Chorus” – uses several delays to create more complex sounds with even wider stereo images.
 Some of these devices allow each delayed signal to be modulated independently by separate LFOs.
 This provides a lot of control but increases CPU.

 “Complex & Multi-band Chorus” – A more modern chorus.
-These units can produce some really unique and interesting textures.
+These units can produce some unique and interesting textures.
 Unlike the chorus effects mentioned above, these devices are somewhat advanced.
 They feature the ability to divide a sound into separate filtered “bands” and chorus them independently.
 Some of the most advanced units allow users to chorus up to 6 frequency bands.
 Keep in mind, if the delay times are too short, phasing occurs.
 This effect is not always pleasant to the ear.

 Flanging is very similar to chorusing but occurs when using a shorter delay time (1-10ms).
 It is named after an old-school effect that occurs when you gently push down on the “flange” of an analog tape recording.
 It creates that certain spacey, underwater texture you’ve heard thousands of times.
 In extreme settings, it can generate exotic robot-like effects.